 Also featured in:

 This indoor/outdoor lounge on the third floor of the Renaissance Chicago Downtown Hotel overlooking the Chicago River has one of the city’s most scenic backdrops.
-Grab a seat on a cushy couch and snack on fancy bar food, such as truffle fries, corn nuts, and cheese-and-charcuterie boards.
-The beverage program focuses on seasonal cocktails made with locally sourced ingredients as well as beers brewed in Chicago.
 There are also heat lamps on the patio to help keep things comfortable.